Brock Turner, released in 2016 after three months served

 Without in any way wanting to minimize the tragedy of addiction, in my view the so-called “war on drugs” attacks only the end symptom of a far more serious public health problem.
-It completely trivialises the causes, criminalising the victims while, incidentally, making a lot of money for the private interests purchasing our prison and detention sector.
+It completely trivializes the causes, criminalizing the victims while, incidentally, making a lot of money for the private interests purchasing our prison and detention sector.
 For those interests an endemic drug problem is profit.
 We need to seriously consider whether we want such an incentive built in to our justice system.
 As soon as we subcontract our prison and detention sector to private interests we build that incentive in.
 A genuine war on drugs, making a full-spectrum response, would take private prisons out of the picture immediately.

 I hate what drugs do to individuals and to families.
 We need public policies that respond to the tragedy of it.
 We need to recognise drug addiction for what it is – a serious and profound health problem and social problem.
 Instead in the C20th we progressively criminalised it, as if nothing had been learned from alcohol prohibition, and thereby empowered a new global black economy – from which mafia and governments derive huge unaccountable financial power bases.

 Take a look at how people tend to become addicted – from every social background.
 The loss of a job, the lack of job prospects, the consequent loss of a home, the breakdown of a family, the breakdown of a community, mental ill health or the mental ill health of a parent, the addiction of a parent, chronic physical health problems, chronic abuse, social isolation, anything that robs people of security and hope; these are all factors that move healthy people from every demographic into patterns of addiction.